UPS cutting 20,000 jobs amid reduction in Amazon shipments

 "These actions will enable us to expand our U.S. Domestic operating margin and increase profitability," Brian Dykes, the chief financial officer of UPS said during an earnings call on Tuesday morning.

 In a Tuesday regulatory filing, UPS said the cuts are in "connection with our anticipation of lower volumes from our largest customer."
-The company expects to save $3.5 billion this year as a result of its consolidation plan.
+The company, which announced $21.5 billion in revenue for this past quarter, expects to save $3.5 billion this year as a result of its consolidation plan.

 The company in January said it had reached an agreement with Amazon to decrease its delivery volume by more than 50% in the second half of 2026.